 PFASs are widespread in indoor and outdoor environments, humans, and biota.
-They are found even in raindrops and snowflakes, in high altitude atmospheric wind currents (Taniyasu et al. 2013), and the deep sea (Sanchez-Vidal et al. 2015; Zhao et al. 2012).
-The accumulation of PFASs in different environmental compartments and living organisms appears to depend on their partitioning behavior, which depends in part on the perfluoroalkyl chain length and the functional group of the parent compound (EFSA 2011; Wang et al. 2017).
+They are found even in raindrops and snowflakes, in high-altitude atmospheric wind currents (Taniyasu et al. 2013), and the deep sea (Sanchez-Vidal et al. 2015; Zhao et al. 2012).
+The accumulation of PFASs in different environmental compartments and living organisms appears to depend on their partitioning behavior, which depends in part on the perfluoroalkyl chain length and the functional group of the parent compound (EFSA 2011; Wang et al. 2017b).
 See Section 3.3.1 for monitoring data evidencing the potential for PFASs to distribute across environmental media and accumulate in biological and environmental compartments.

-2.3 Hazard Traits and Environmental or Toxicological Endpoints
+4.3 Hazard Traits and Environmental or Toxicological Endpoints

-Reference: CAL.
-CODE REGS. tit.
-22, § 69503.3(a)(1)(A).
+Reference: California Code of Regulations, title 22, section 69503.3(a)(1)(A).